top of page

 Coffee break: Why care about this step?

-Imagine the café kept your credit card details on sticky notes next to the counter and other customers can see them.
-Or if your loyalty points suddenly vanished.
-Or if a burglar broke in overnight.
+Imagine the café kept your credit card details on sticky notes next to the counter where anyone could see them.
+Or if your loyalty points suddenly vanished after a system breach.
+Or if a burglar smashed through the front window overnight.
 Look around.
-The café uses security systems such as extra thick doors to prevent break-ins, motion sensors for detection, and calls the police in an emergency.
+The café uses security measures like thick doors to prevent break-ins, motion sensors for detection, and calling the police in an emergency.

-Websites need protection too.
-Without proper measures, you may, for example, no longer have access to your data, receive spam emails based on your breached data, or be subject to an identity theft.
-While the technical details of security measures are often complex and difficult for website visitors to understand, knowing the general approach can give you an idea of whether your privacy is being taken seriously.
+Websites need protection, too.
+Without proper measures, you may, for example, no longer have access to your data, receive spam emails based on your breached data, or become a victim of an identity theft.
+While the technical details of security measures are often complex and difficult for website visitors to understand, knowing the general approach gives you an idea of whether your privacy is being taken seriously.
+And for all the security pros, I've added links to more technical information below.

+Let's talk security.
 I protect your data from unauthorized access, use, or disclosure with appropriate technical and organizational measures.
-For example, I engage in password management and my hosting provider Wix encrypts your data, continuously monitors their platform, and minimizes the impact of cybersecurity incidents if something happens.
+For example, I use password management and my hosting provider Wix encrypts your data, continuously monitors the platform, and minimizes the impact of cybersecurity incidents if something happens.
 While no system is 100% secure (just like our café), these measures can significantly reduce privacy risks.

 Step 7: See where your data is shared and transferred